Wolves as pets and working animals: Temperament

-Captive wolves are generally shy and avoid eye contact with humans other than their owner, as well as not listening to any commands made by any other humans.
+Captive wolves are generally shy and avoid eye contact with humans other than their primary human companion, as well as not listening to any commands made by any other humans.
 They usually vacate rooms or hide when a new person enters the establishment.
 Even seemingly friendly wolves need to be treated with caution, as captive wolves tend to view and treat people as other wolves, and will thus bite or dominate people in the same situation in which they would other wolves.
 Ordinary pet food is inadequate, as an adult wolf needs 1–2.5 kg (2–5 lbs) of meat daily along with bones, skin and fur to meet its nutritional requirements.
 Wolves may defend their food against people, and react violently to people trying to remove it.
 The exercise needs of a wolf exceed the average dog's demand.
 Because of this, captive wolves typically do not cope well in urban areas.
 Due to their talent at observational learning, adult captive wolves can quickly work out how to escape confinement, and require constant reinforcement by caretakers or owners, which makes raising wolves difficult for people who raise their pets in an even, rather than subordinate, environment.

 Some pet wolves are euthanised or might be released into the wild where they are likely to starve or be killed by resident wolf packs in regions where they are still present.
 Abandoned or escaped captive wolves can be more destructive and pose a greater danger to humans and livestock than wild wolves, seeing as their habituation to humans causes them to lose their natural shyness.
 The Wolf of Gysinge is thought to have been one such animal.
 Keeping these animals at home can be a bad idea, as they are very destructive.